nithinivi/nithinivi.github.io/_posts/2023-11-15-var-in-java.md

 }
 ```

-Use of var here removes the noisy type maifest which improves the readabiltiy
+The use of var here removes the noisy type maifest ,which improves the readabiltiy

 ```java
 void removeMatches(Map<? extends String, ? extends Number> map, int max) {